MichaelJHTaggart/dnd/src/content/sessions/bevian-mountains/session-3.md

 description: "The journey to the base of the mountain begins"
 ---

 The adventurers begin traveling to the mountain.
 They soon find that they are being tracked by a band of bandits.
 They deal with the bandits and question one before releasing him.
-He let's them know that he works for The Black Bandit, and they are supposed to return goods they steal to him for exchange for some of the profits.
+He informs the adventurers that he works for The Black Bandit, and they are supposed to return goods they steal to him for exchange for some of the profits.

 The heroes continue on.
 They encounter some wild goats and deal with a particularly aggressive large goat that attacks.